fex01/servicenow-notes/sn-discovery.md

       - Note: Some parameters require restarting the MID Server to take effect.
     - **Run Discovery**:
       - Create and run a **Discovery schedule** to identify Windows devices on the network.

+## Delta Content

+### Xanadu

+- **ITOM Content Service**
+  - Uses AI-based classifiers to identify and deliver new CIs each week, ensuring rapid updates in the CMDB.
+  - Classifies running processes and SNMP System OIDs, allowing you to discover more products at scale.
+  - Identifies and excludes irrelevant processes from being promoted to CIs.
+  - Offers wide visibility, managed through the Discovery Admin Workspace.
+- **Configuring `cmdb_ci_linux_server` Creation for Kubernetes Nodes**
+  - By default, the Cloud Native Operations (CNO) Informer creates a `cmdb_ci_linux_server` CI for each Kubernetes node.
+  - To disable this:
+    - **Helm Chart**: `--set createServerCi=false`
+    - **k8s_informer.yaml**: `CREATE_SERVER_CI=false`
+- **Discovery Admin Workspace (1.2.5)**
+  - **Purpose**: A central location to discover applications, manage AI-suggested fingerprints, create or modify CIs, and monitor Discovery tasks.
+  - **Key Features**:
+    - **AI-Suggested Application Fingerprints**:
+      - Suggests applications based on detected processes.
+      - Enables viewing and modifying pattern names, CMDB classes, process samples, and related servers.
+      - Allows adding or removing suggestions before the next Discovery run.
+    - **Visualization & Diagnostics**:
+      - Provides data insights to track discovery progress and troubleshoot issues.
+    - **Access & Roles**:
+      - `admin` and `discovery_admin` roles have workspace access.
+    - **ECC Queue Load**:
+      - Displays the number of discovery tasks in the ECC queue.
+      - Helps detect potential discovery disruptions when queue spikes occur.

 ## Courses